 Method of Selling

-Young Living essential oils are additionally much more expensive than essential oils from The Plant Guru across the board.
+On the other hand, Young Living essential oils are usually more expensive than essential oils from The Plant Guru across the board.
 For example, peppermint essential oil costs $0.70 per ml when purchased from Plant Guru, and if you’re a non-member, Young Living’s Peppermint essential oil is going to run you $1.93 per ml.
-Comparing eucalyptus essential oil, you’ll find it for $0.60 per ml at The Plant Guru, but it costs over $1.30 at Young Living if you are a non-member.
-Even if you are a member, eucalyptus essential costs $0.98 per ml at Young Living.
-If you are looking for affordability, The Plant Guru takes the cake here.
-They do stand by their mission to make essential oils accessible to all at reasonable prices.

 Both companies source their oils from farms across the world.
 However, The Plant Guru specifically stands by working with farms that are approved by the USDA.